sul-dlss-labs/engineering-design-adrs/0015-change-swap-from-openwayback.md

 We currently use a [fork of Openwayback](https://github.com/sul-dlss/openwayback) to provide replay of web archive files (WARCs) in the Stanford Web Archive Portal (SWAP).
 Openwayback does not successfully replay all WARCs that are replayable elsewhere (e.g. Archive-It's Python Wayback), particularly those with Javascript, videos, and other dynamic content.
 Our openwayback repo has been significantly modified and is not possible to update with upstream changes without considerable effort, as explored in [swap](https://github.com/sul-dlss/swap).
 Our existing CDX files are 10-column indexes which lack the compressed length field and do not use SURT-ordered keys, both of which are typical and useful in current index approaches.

 The purpose of this ADR is to propose an alternative replay framework and indexing approach.
+For a previous discussion of some of this issue see the [Indexing](https://github.com/sul-dlss/web-archiving/wiki/Indexing) wiki page.

 ## Decision Drivers <!-- optional -->

 * Support replay of WARCs with dynamic content as well as legacy WARCs, including from the early Web (SLAC)
 * Support for indexing WARCs into CDX/CDXJ format
 * Can exclude content at the URL level, at a minimum
+* Can provide/deny access based on whether the user is on site or not.
+* Can delete content at the WARC level
 * Infrastructure team can support application
 * Operations team can support application
 * Use actively developed software with community support
+* Is it beneficial for playback to retain the notion of *collections*, or can all the archived content be treated as one big collection?

 ## Considered Options <!-- required -->